 Ovulation is followed by the luteal phase.
 With LH present, the corpus luteum begins to secrete increasing quantities of progesterone and fairly constant levels of estrogen.

-The endometrium is now influenced by progesterone causing it to develop to be capable of nourishing a developing embryo.
+The endometrium is now influenced by progesterone, causing it to develop in order to be capable of nourishing a developing embryo.